-International internships in this progressive field include hands on project management of a wide range of environmental initiatives and activities.
+International environmental science internships is a progressive field that includes hands on project management of a wide range of environmental initiatives and activities.
 In your internship, you could have the opportunity to reach out to individuals, media outlets, organizations, and decision-makers to build visibility and gain their support for various environmental causes.
 Take a look at our sample list of placements to get a good idea of what our environmental internship entail, and what kind of an adventure you could be having.

 Ideal Candidate: Environmental studies or sciences major with strong research and writing skills.
 Suitable for someone seeking policy experience and interest in Environmental politics areas.
 An intern will join their research team and assist in various tasks related to grant writing and organizational management.